Sinodun/draft-RFC7626-bis/draft-ietf-dprive-rfc7626-bis.md

   o  provide configuration options to change the default application resolver, including a choice to always use the system resolver

+  o provide mechanisms for users to locally inspect, selectively forward,
+    and filter queries (either via the application itself or use of the system resolver)

   Application-specific changes to default destinations for users' DNS queries might increase or decrease user privacy - it is highly